Sturgis, Michigan: Sturgis Rail Depot

 On June 23–24, 2014, the historic Sturgis Rail Depot was moved from its location on West Main & N. Clay Streets to a more central location on W. Chicago Road.
 The 120-year-old building, featuring masonry walls up to 2 feet thick and weighing 304 tons, was moved by Wolfe House & Building Movers.
-The building was elevated by a Unified Jacking System and mounted on the Buckingham Dolly System for the quarter of a mile move across town.
+The building was elevated by a Unified Jacking System and mounted on the Buckingham Dolly System for the quarter-mile move across town.

 The Depot underwent renovations to be used as a museum by the Sturgis Historical Society.

 Abbott plant for infant formula

 Abbott Laboratories produces infant formula at a plant in Sturgis.
 In February 2022, the plant was shut down due to bacteria in some of the infant formula produced there, which led to a nationwide shortage.
 The plant resumed production in June 2022 after receiving FDA clearance, first making specialty formula for infants with special dietary needs.
 The operations at the plant were a focus of an investigation launched by the House Oversight Committee.